-What is weird really?
-Who is weird?
-What is the difference between an individual that is weird, a person that is strange, and all of the variances that exist between those two exaggerated poles?
-One of the best ways to define a general and relative term like weird, is to define what it is not.
-It is not, for the purpose of this study, strange.
-The term strange, by our arbitrary definition, concerns those that were affected by a more natural malady.
-Through no fault of their own, they have had something inflicted upon them that they cannot undo, and nothing they do, in the future, will repair their separation from the norm.
-We don’t define this separation to be nice, though we do deem it mean-spirited to mock, insult, or denigrate those that arrived at their differences in a more natural manner.
-We don’t create this separation so that our readers may consider us more empathetic, wonderful, or compassionate, but we do deem those that would go out of their way to poke fun at the strange to be lacking in basic human compassion.
-This also is not an attempt, on our part, to leave the reader with the impression that we are more intelligent, more normal, or better than those that believe the strange should be mocked, ridiculed, and ostracized.
-This arbitrary separation is designed to provide a clarification against any confusion that might exist between those that had no choice in the matter, and those that choose to be weird through the decisions they have made in life.
+Some people are strange, some are weird, and some just have different sensibilities than the rest of us.
+What’s the difference?
+One of the best ways to define a relative term like weird is to define what it is not.
+It is not, for the purpose of this discussion, strange.
+The term strange, by our arbitrary definition, concerns those affected by natural maladies.
+Through no fault of their own, they have had a variance inflicted upon them that they cannot control or escape.
+We don’t define this separation to be nice, though we do deem it mean-spirited to mock, insult, or denigrate those people who arrived at their differences in a natural manner.
+We didn’t create this separation so that our readers might consider us more understanding, wonderful, or compassionate, but we deem those who would go out of their way to poke fun at the strange to be lacking in basic human compassion.
+We also don’t want to leave the reader with the impression that we might be more normal, or more intelligent, than any of the subjects we discuss.
+We design this arbitrary separation for the sole purpose of providing some clarification that might exist between those who had no choice in the matter, and those who choose to be weird through the odd decisions they make in life.

 Being weird is a choice.

 Some say that psychology is a comprehensive study of the choices we make.
 In that vein, it’s been our experience that most weird people choose to be weird, follow weird paths, or believe in weird things, and we give ourselves license to mock those decisions.
 It is our belief, however, that no one chooses to be strange.